wamp-proto/wamp-proto/rfc/draft-oberstet-hybi-tavendo-wamp-00.md

-## Predefined URIs
+# Predefined URIs

-WAMP pre-defines the following error URIs as part of this Basic Profile, which cover the full set of error states.
-Additional error URIs may be defined as part of a future Advanced Profile to cover error states which may occur based on extensions of the protocol.
+WAMP pre-defines the following error URIs as part of this Basic Profile, which cover the full set of error states for the Basic Profile.
+Additional error URIs are defined as part of the Advanced Profile to cover error states for the Advanced Profile.
+WAMP peers MUST use only the defined error messages.

-- below has to be changed to state that for the given error state a party MUST send the specific error uri, e.g
+## Incorrect URIs

-When a *Peer* provides an incorrect URI for any URI-based attribute of a WAMP message (e.g. realm, topic), then the other *Peer* has to respond with an `ERROR` message and give the following *Error URI*:
+When a *Peer* provides an incorrect URI for any URI-based attribute of a WAMP message (e.g. realm, topic), then the other *Peer* MUST respond with an `ERROR` message and give the following *Error URI*:

 {align="left"}
         wamp.error.invalid_uri